tvoirand/duventchezmoi/readme.md

 ## Installation

-*   Create the necessary environment using `conda env create -f environment.yml`
+*   Create the necessary environment using for example `conda env create -f environment.yml`

-*   Create a custom config file name `config/config.ini` based on the example given in `config/example_config.ini`
+*   Create a custom config file named `config/config.ini` based on the example given in `config/example_config.ini`

-*   Write a crontab to run `duventchezmoi.py` periodically using the corresponding environment
+*   Write a crontab to run `python duventchezmoi.py` periodically using the corresponding environment